 Still not convinced?
 Consider the perspective of Associate Professor of Philosophy, John Draeger: “Why Bother with the Scholarship of Teaching and Learning” page 12.

-The next round of PLCs take place during the 2017-2018 academic year.
-Sign-ups will begin in August and the clubs will meet for the first time in late August and then every two weeks after that, throughout the entire academic year.
+The next round of PLCs take place during the 2018-2019 academic year.
+Sign-ups will begin in mid-July and the clubs will meet for the first time in late August and then every two weeks after that, throughout the entire academic year.